Contrast-Security-OSS/docs/content/installation/webserver/WebserverAgentConfig.md

 ## Configure the NGINX Service

-The Webserver agent is configured within the NGINX configuration files located at */etc/nginx*.
-You must add the Webserver agent module as well as the configuration properties that enable the agent for certain endpoints to the */etc/nginx.conf* file.
+The Proxy agent is configured within the NGINX configuration files located at */etc/nginx*.
+You must add the Proxy agent module as well as the configuration properties that enable the agent for certain endpoints to the */etc/nginx.conf* file.

 The following example is for the agent-specific configuration within the NGINX configuration files.